What does a monk do?

 Each day, his prayer invisibly sustains the Church.

-The monk’s day revolves like a sacred clock around three pillars:
+The monk’s day turns like a sacred clock around three axes:

 - Prayer – communal and personal.